The many good charms of Prunus spinosa, commonly called blackthorn, offset the dark tidings and omens of despair rumored throughout history.

 A fantastic attribute of the blackthorn is its soil adaptability.
 While it thrives in neutral soil, it will tolerate acidic and alkaline soils as well.
 The blackthorn does best in moist, well-drained sandy soils and will also tolerate the high levels of soil salinity common in roadsides and marine environments.
 No matter the soil conditions you give your tree, it should do well as long as it is not in standing water.

-After planting your tree, you will need to regularly water the blackthorn using the standard rate of two to three gallons of water per inch of the trunk’s diameter during the first year after the tree’s planting.
+After planting your tree, you will need to regularly water the blackthorn using the standard rate.
 After the first year, no supplemental irrigation should be required unless the area experiences extreme drought conditions.
 To minimize evaporation, you will want to mulch your tree out to the dripline, no deeper than two to three inches, without touching the trunk.